 Ford Prefect's job as a writer for the eponymous Encyclopedia Exposita provides him with an excuse to go on his dangerously irresponsible adventures.
 His problems with his editors, who butchered a long, complex, beautifully-written article he spent fifteen years on into one word, are a major point in the series.

 And Arthur Dent worked for the BBC.
 Take a guess at who Douglas worked for.
 This gets lampshaded in the Quandary Phase of the radio series, where Arthur's producer is played by the original producer of Hitchhiker's, Geoffrey Perkins.
+A significantly Downplayed Trope in this case, however: in the first volume of the novel this fact is confined to a single brief mention that he "worked in local radio" that never really comes up again afterwards, and indeed Adams never quite gets around to going into specifics, so Arthur could just as easily have been a sound engineer or even a presenter.

 Richard Matheson's short story "Mad House" focuses on a writer with a nasty case of writer's block, among other problems.